nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Adds an existing recipe to this week's plan.

-Format: `weekly /add RECIPE NAME QUANTITY`
+Format: `weekly /add RECIPE_NAME QUANTITY`

-* Adds the specified `RECIPE NAME` to this week's plan`QUANTITY` number of times.
+* Adds the specified `RECIPE_ NAME` to this week's plan`QUANTITY` number of times, with quantity representing the number of days the user plans to prepare the recipe within the week.
 * The recipe name refers to the name of the recipe shown in the displayed recipe list.
 * The quantity **must be a positive integer** 1,2,3, ...